 ‘Tis the season to be jolly!
-Bring some holiday cheer into your home or classroom with this easy Christmas art activity for preschoolers: a Christmas Paper Plate Wreath.
+Bring some holiday cheer into your home or classroom with this Christmas wreath art for preschoolers activity.
+With common art supplies, this process art activity is a great way to spread festive cheer without having to purchase fancy art supplies!

 Both toddlers and preschoolers will enjoy making this Christmas process art project and seeing it hung on the wall with care.
 So gather up your supplies and get ready to deck the halls with this DIY Christmas wreath!